 6. “It’s not always easy to do what’s not popular, but that’s where you make your money.
 Buy stocks that look bad to less careful investors and hang on until their real value is recognized.”-John Neff

 I definitely have a contrarian streak in me when it comes to investing.
 In such, during the coronavirus pandemic, there have been so many appetizing opportunities to buy into great companies at a cheap price.
 This is due to the short-sighted, doom and gloom rhetoric that often permeates throughout Wall Street during struggling times in America.
-From where I see it, there will be a handful of days on the horizon similar to what happened last Thursday on Wall Street.
 Some good companies will take a bad rap based on short term issues, and their stock price will take a hit.
 These out of favor companies are the ones you need to study vigorously.
 Warren Buffett would have you ask yourself, is this company, “something that you’d be perfectly happy to hold if the market shut down for 10 years.”
 Don’t look at how a beaten down company fares in the short term.
 Study these companies and see what will bring them back to their pre-coronavirus stature in the market.
 If you see a long-term opportunity, forget what people are saying and when the opportunity presents itself, attack.
 Most people on Wall Street aren’t usually thinking in these terms, so that’s where you gain a competitive edge in the market.
 Many great investors have made their fortunes going against the public.

 7. “Dividend stocks have several advantages, since 1926 dividends have accounted for about 42 percent of investor returns, while being less volatile than the market.
 To some extent the dividend acts like an anchor, slowing the stock down.
 The beauty of dividends is that you get paid, whether or not the market is up.”-Howard Silverblatt